CODEPhylo/codephy/docs/07-validation.md

 ### Validating vector outputs from standard distributions

-With the updated schema, standard distributions like LogNormal, Normal, Gamma, etc. can now generate `REAL_VECTOR` outputs when a dimension parameter is provided.
+With the updated schema, standard distributions like LogNormal, Normal, Gamma, etc. can now generate `RealVector` outputs when a dimension parameter is provided.
 Type checking should validate that:

-1. When a standard distribution specifies `generates: "REAL_VECTOR"`, the required `dimension` parameter is present
+1. When a standard distribution specifies `generates: "RealVector"`, the required `dimension` parameter is present
 2. The `dimension` parameter is a positive integer or a reference to a variable/expression that produces one

 ```javascript